amazon-connect/voicemail-for-amazon-connect/README.md

 # Voicemail for Amazon Connect

 This solutions deploys the resources necessary to configure a voicemail system to use with Amazon Connect.
+See [Solution Architecture](https://aws.amazon.com/solutions/implementations/voicemail-for-amazon-connect/).

 ## Running unit tests for customization
 * Clone the repository, then make the desired code changes